pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 # Arduino_MPC_Library
 This is a compact (unconstrained) Model Predictive Control (MPC) library for Teensy 4.0 system (or Arduino system in general).

-# The background
+# The Background
 I believe the concept and mathematics of (linear) MPC should be attainable from the undergraduate control system engineering student's level of education.
 With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable to tacking real-time control system implementation.

 The MPC formula derivation can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw) :
 ![MPC derivation](Penurunan.png "Penurunan.png")

-# The implementations
+# The Implementations
 The implementations of the MPC control calculation are consist of three main implementations, each of the implementation is self contained and outputted same control output.
 The differences between them are in the readability, the speed, and the robustness of the control algorithm.
 I suggest you to read them all to understand the mathematics behind them.

 The implementations are (from the easiest to the hardest to understand):